aaronallen8455/breakpoint/README.md

   `threadDelay` are not suspended by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.
-- Variables being traced cannot contain universally quantified type variables with class constraints.
+- Variables being traced cannot have a type that contains type variables with class constraints, otherwise you get a compiler error.
 This happens most commonly with a where clause binding that lacks a type signature.
-This can typically be worked around by supplying a type signature that is monomorphic or that unifies the type variable with an outer scoped variable.
+You can deal with this by using `excludeVars` or giving a type signature to the binding that doesn't introduce such type variables.